I have gone back and forth for a long time now on whether or not to write this blog article.

 So where did things go so terribly wrong?
 I feel he became bored and lost his way into the thrill of the drug scene and the money one could make in it.

-So what does one do when a loved one is in prison?
 Hopefully. your loved one is incarcerated close to where you live.
 For us, it is an eight-hour drive to see him.
 Once there, the cost of a hotel room, food, and time away from work become an issue.

 We have only been able to visit twice since my son was incarcerated in 2015.

 Dealing With GUILT.

 It took me almost a year to get past feeling bad for missing a call from him.
 I got over it because I know he realizes I can not sit on my phone waiting for his call.